 Records Requests: Know Your History!

-Part of our research into your current status usually includes filing requests with the various government agencies who manage people moving in and out of the United States, including the United States Citizenship and Immigration Service (USCIS), Immigration and Customs Enforcement (ICE), Department of Homeland Security (DHS), and the Executive Office for Immigration Review (EOIR).
+At Helen Tarokic Law, while working with a potential client or current client, part of our research may include filing requests with the various government agencies who manage people moving in and out of the United States, including the United States Citizenship and Immigration Services (USCIS), Immigration and Customs Enforcement (ICE), Department of Homeland Security (DHS), and the Executive Office for Immigration Review (EOIR).
 Under the “Freedom of Information Act,” you have a right to your files!

 Important!
 Do you need a Waiver of Inadmissibility?

-Certain elements of your immigration status, as well as any criminal offenses, can make you “inadmissible” to the United States.
-You can think of it as certain actions (such as entering without authorization, leaving, and then re-entering the United States) that “close the door” on some immigration options for you.
-This means that even though you may qualify for the basic elements of a family or humanitarian immigration remedy, it would not be granted to you because of your inadmissibility factors.
+Certain elements of a person’s immigration status, as well as any criminal offenses, can make them“inadmissible” to the United States.
+You can think of it as certain actions (such as entering without authorization, leaving, and then re-entering the United States) that “close the door” on some immigration options.
+This means that even though a person may qualify for the basic elements of a family or humanitarian immigration remedy, it would not be granted to because of those inadmissibility factors.

 Derivatives – Benefits For Family Members